threatworx/twigs/README.rst

                         be set as "TW_TOKEN" environment variable --instance INSTANCE   The ThreatWatch instance.
-Note this can be set as "TW_INSTANCE" environment variable --apply_policy APPLY_POLICY
+Note this can be set as "TW_INSTANCE" environment variable --tag_critical        Tag the discovered asset(s) as critical --tag TAG             Add specified tag to discovered asset(s).
+You can specify this option multiple times to add multiple tags
+  --apply_policy APPLY_POLICY
                         Path to policy JSON file
   --out OUT             Specify name of the JSON file to hold the exported